Gamma-Ray Burst Light Curve Reconstruction: A Comparative Machine and Deep Learning Analysis: Acknowledgements

 \section{Acknowledgements}

 We want to thank Biagio De Simone for providing tips on the initial code for the reconstruction of the LC.
 The authors also thank Aditya Narendra, Nikita Khatiya, and Dhruv Bal for their insightful comments on the analysis of our models.
 We thank Spencer James Gibson and Federico Da Rold for their valuable insights on exploring different new algorithms for the reconstruction process.
 NF acknowledges financial support from UNAM-DGAPA-PAPIIT through the grant IN112525.
+M.G.D. acknowledges the support of the JSPS Grant-in-Aid for Scientific Research (KAKENHI) (A), Grant Number JP25H00675.

 We thank Dr. Jurgen Mifsud, Dr. Purba Mukherjee, Dr. Konstantinos F. Dialektopoulos, and Prof. Jackson Said for their helpful comments and discussion of our analysis.